-If you decide to take part in our study after reading this information sheet, the first thing we will ask you to do is to complete a consent form.
-This will include asking you to consent to take part in a neuropsychological assessment, if necessary.
+If you decide for your child to take part in our study after reading this information sheet, the first thing we will ask you to do is to complete a consent form.
+This will include asking you to consent to your child taking part in a neuropsychological assessment, if necessary.